yeekangc/cloud-pak-for-applications/README.md

 1. Admin Microservice
 2. Customer Microservice

-### Step 3 :Initialize Codewind in Visual Studio to create microserivce , test and deploy to Github
+### 3. Install Codewind in Visual Studio to create microserivce , test and deploy to Github
 Once we have decided which service needs to be converted into micro-services  , initialize codewind in our visual studio that will help us to do local development , testing services and containerizing it.
 Please follow the below steps to work with codewind:

 1. Open VisualStudio.